Lost or Stolen Debit Cards

-• For lost or stolen credit union Visa Debit Card after business hours call 800.472.3272.
-We do have an outsourced Visa Fraud system that does make calls to help our members prevent fraud on their accounts.
+• We do have an outsourced Visa Fraud system that does make calls to help our members prevent fraud on their accounts.
 The legitimate calls will never ask for sensitive information.
-The numbers from which the calls will come is 877-253-8964.
-You can call the number listed with confidence that it is legitimate.
-Unless the calls come from this number or the credit union directly, members should consider the call fraudulent.

 • For problems with Online Banking access after business hours, please email us.
 Please note that for security reasons we can’t e-mail you passwords or access codes.